dsdante/trading-bot-python/README.md

 A trading bot for the Tinkoff Invest broker.

-Only loading the history is implemented at the moment.
+Only history loading is implemented at the moment.

 ## 1. Prerequisites
 * A Tinkoff Invest [account](https://tinkoff.ru/invest) and an [access token](https://tinkoff.github.io/investAPI/token)